saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

 #### Removing the Header

-The example file contains a header that you need to remove, so that the test will contain only valid data.
+The example file contains a header that you need to remove so that the test will contain only valid data.
 To remove the header:

 Add the **Set(variable)** component: